mniyaz/tcms-fusion/docs/Invoicing/blank-invoice.md

 ### 🗒️ Notes

-Make sure all required fields are completed before clicking Submit.
+-Make sure all required fields are completed before clicking Submit.

-The E-Invoice option should only be enabled if integration with **LHDN** is active.
+-The E-Invoice option should only be enabled if integration with **LHDN** is active.

-You can always return to the **GENERATED INVOICE** tab to view, download, or take further actions on submitted invoices.
+-You can always return to the **GENERATED INVOICE** tab to view, download, or take further actions on submitted invoices.